zkry/yaml-pro/README.md

 # Tree-sitter version

 To activate the mode, run `M-x yaml-pro-ts-mode`.
+You can have this activated automatically by adding this to your configuration:
+`(add-hook 'yaml-mode-hook 'yaml-pro-ts-mode 100)` (or `'yaml-ts-mode-hook`).

 In order to run the tree-sitter version of this program, you should